 Bad oral hygiene and dental health can have far reaching and sometimes very serious consequences for you overall or general health.
-Brushing, flossing and paying a visit to the dentist on a regular basis can delay and prevent the following health conditions:
+Teaching your children about brushing, flossing and paying a visit to the dentist on a regular basis can delay and prevent the following health conditions:

 1. Cardiovascular Diseases